d630/blscd/doc/USAGE.md

 ##### CONFIGURATION

 There is no configuration file at present.

 To use another opener and different colors see the functions `Blscd::Init` and `Blscd::DrawScreenTbar`.

+For other keybindings see function `Blscd::GetInputKeyboard`.

+Awk will only be used, if a directory contains 800 or more files.
+You may modify this value in function `Blscd::GetBlscdData`.

+blscd is going to exit, if your terminal does not match the allowed height and width.
+See the head of `Blscd::DrawScreen` for this.

-##### TIP
+##### TIPS

 You can reduce the start up time of blscd by replacing the tput commands in `Blscd::Init` with ASCII codes for your terminal.
 In this way, you may avoid a lot of subshells.

+blscd stores directory stats in associative arrays just for once; any filesystem events after that will be ignored.
+If you want to see the current files in a directory, quit blscd or reload everything via ^R.